Sleep

 Clinical Guide to Insomnia

-Sleep hygiene is not a magic wand, but as a foundational intervention it is low risk, empowering, and pairs well with herbal strategies and CBT-I. Talk to your patients about building good habits around sleep to empower them give them a good foundation on which to build an effective treatment protocol.
-A friendly way to build momentum is to focus on one or two behaviors per week and celebrate small wins.
+Sleep hygiene is not a magic wand, but as a foundational intervention it is low risk, empowering, and pairs well with herbal strategies and CBT-I. A friendly way to build momentum is to focus on one or two behaviors per week and celebrate small wins.

 Start here

-- Circadian Rhythm: choose a consistent wake-up time and bed time every day to set the circadian rhythm.
+• Circadian rhythm: choose a consistent wake-up time and bedtime every day.

-- Wind-down ritual (about 90 minutes): dim lights, warm shower, light stretch, five minutes of breathing.
+• Wind-down ritual (~90 minutes): dim lights, warm shower, light stretch, 5 minutes breathing.

-- Bed equals sleep and intimacy only; if awake longer than about 20 minutes, get up, reset, and return when sleepy.
+• Bed = sleep & intimacy only; if awake > ~20 minutes, get up, reset, and return when sleepy.

-- Caffeine: eliminate at least eight hours before bed and/or reduce entirely.
+• Caffeine: stop at least 8 hours before bed (or eliminate).

 From a Chinese medical lens, insomnia reflects a mismatch between the spirit and its anchors, often involving Heart, Kidney, Liver, and Spleen.
-Wake times are helpful clues.
-The 1–3 am window often flags Liver involvement; the 4:30–5:00 am window can reveal depletion as yang rises.
+The 1–3 am window often flags Liver involvement; 4:30–5:00 am can reveal depletion as yang rises.
 Frequent wakes without a strict time often point to yin-blood deficiency or Heart–Kidney miscommunication, especially during menopause.

 2) Waking consistently between 1–3 am